Structure and statistical organization of the stationary state of the Oslo model: Definition of the model

-In this driven-dissipative setup, no injections occur during stabilization.
-This is equivalent to stating that topplings are performed at a very large rate compared to the rate of injection.
-The system is set in an intermittent regime.
-We call \emph{avalanche} the sequence of unstable configurations starting with the addition of a grain at $x=1$ and ending when a stable configuration is reached.
-In this setup, an avalanche always start from configurations with a single unstable site at $x=1$, but the number of unstable sites will fluctuate until it reaches zero.
-It was shown by Dhar that the order in which unstable sites topple during an avalanche does not affect the statistics of the final stable configurations \cite{dhar_steady_2004}.
-Actually, all microscopic descriptions of time evolution along an avalanche result in the same stabilization distribution.
+Finally, we consider the Oslo model in its driven-dissipative setup.
+The drive is realized by the addition of one waiting particle at a time at $x=1$.
+Between two injections, the system is stabilized, which means that topplings are performed at an infinitely larger rate than injection.
+The source of stochasticity is therefore restricted to the random choice between instructions \instr{p} and \instr{q}.
+We call \emph{avalanche} the sequence of unstable configurations starting with the addition of a particle at $x=1$ and ending with a stable configuration.
+Along an avalanche, the number of unstable sites unpredictably fluctuates until it reaches zero.
+It was shown by Dhar that the order in which unstable sites topple during an avalanche does not affect the statistics of the final stable configurations \cite{dhar_steady_2004}, a property called Abelian symmetry.